-(The installation reimagined the wall as) “a literal fulcrum for U.S. – Mexico relations and children and adults were connected in meaningful ways on both sides with the recognition that the actions that take place on one side have a direct consequence on the other side.”
+The installation reimagined the wall as “a literal fulcrum for U.S. – Mexico relations.
+Children and adults were connected in meaningful ways on both sides with the recognition that the actions that take place on one side have a direct consequence on the other side.”
 Says Ronald Rael.

 “It was intended to be a very humble event,” Rael says.
 “We just wanted to test what it meant to bring people together along the border through design.”
 The project brought to life the conceptual drawings of their Teetertotter Wall, originally envisioned in 2009.

-At the same time, the publication envisions hyperbolic counterproposals and reimagines the wall as an attractor, engaging both sides in a common dialogue, while questioning its construction, cost, performance, and meaning.
+At the same time, the publication envisions hyperbolic counterproposals and reimagines the wall as an attractor, engaging both sides in common dialogue while questioning its construction, cost, performance, and meaning.
 Some examples?
-The studio has developed proactive speculative designs including a divider made of solar energy panels that would enforce the border while productively capturing the fierce sunlight native to the region.
+The studio has developed proactive speculative designs, including a divider made of solar energy panels that would enforce the border while productively capturing the fierce sunlight native to the region.

 All images: courtesy of Real San Fratello.